huggingface/transformers/docs/source/en/model_doc/beit3.md

 Tasks](https://arxiv.org/abs/2208.10442) by Wenhui Wang, Hangbo Bao, Li Dong, Johan Bjorck, Zhiliang Peng, Qiang Liu, Kriti Aggarwal, Owais Khan Mohammed, Saksham Singhal, Subhojit Som, Furu Wei.

-Beit3 belongs to the family of multimodal models that treat images as as a foreign language and incorporate them through embedding.
-Beit3 uses Multiway transformers (from VLMo) and does deep fusion of modality-specific encoding, then trained for various languages, vision tasks.
+BEiT-3 is a general-purpose multimodal foundation model that excels in both vision and vision-language tasks.
+It utilizes  [Multiway transformers] (https://arxiv.org/abs/2208.10442) for deep fusion and modality-specific encoding, and unifies masked modeling on images, texts, and image-text pairs, achieving top performance on multiple benchmarks.

 The abstract from the paper is the following: